Frederick Rentschler – Short Biography

 When it comes to aviation, Frederick Rentschler is surely one name that will go down in history books.
-He is responsible for a number of important inventions that have improved the progress of airplanes including those ridden by Amelia Earheart and Charles Lindbergh.
+He is responsible for a number of important inventions that have improved the progress of airplanes including those used by Amelia Earheart and Charles Lindbergh.

 Frederick Rentschler – The Man Behind United Aircraft

 Frederick Rentschler was born to a family that owned the Republic Motor Car company.
 After graduation, he joined the family business as a mechanic.

 Later on, he also joined the United States Army.
-During his stint in the army, he was assigned to inspect Hispano-Suiza aircraft, which were manufactured by a French company.
+During his time in the army, he was assigned to inspect Hispano-Suiza aircraft, which were manufactured by a French company.

 During this time in New Jersey, Frederick Rentschler was able to learn about the ins and outs of aircraft and aviation.
 After he left the army, Rentschler was armed with a vision.
 He knew that to keep up with the times, airplanes should have engines that do not weigh so much.